 Do I need to book ferry tickets in advance in Thailand?

 For most routes, you can buy tickets at the pier on the day.
-However, during Thai public holidays (Songkran in April, New Year in December-January) and on the most popular routes like Phuket to Koh Phi Phi, advance booking is strongly recommended.
+However, during Thai public holidays (Songkran in April, New Year in December and January) and on the most popular routes like Phuket to Koh Phi Phi, advance booking is strongly recommended.
 During low season you rarely need to book ahead.
-Online booking via 12Go guarantees your seat and avoids the pier queue.
+Online booking guarantees your seat and avoids the pier queue.

 What is the cheapest way to get from Bangkok to Koh Samui?

 The cheapest option is the overnight bus plus car ferry combination, which costs from around $13 to $21.
 You take a bus from Bangkok’s Southern Bus Terminal or Khao San Road, travel overnight to Surat Thani, then cross to Koh Samui by car ferry from Donsak Pier.
-The journey takes 12-14 hours total.
-Flying is faster (1.5 hours, from $34 including luggage) but more expensive, especially with luggage fees.
+The journey takes 12 to 14 hours total.
+Flying is faster at about 1.5 hours but more expensive, especially with luggage fees.

 How long does the ferry from Phuket to Koh Phi Phi take?

-The high-speed ferry from Phuket (Rassada Pier) to Koh Phi Phi takes 1.5 to 2 hours depending on the operator and sea conditions.
+The high speed ferry from Phuket (Rassada Pier) to Koh Phi Phi takes 1.5 to 2 hours depending on the operator and sea conditions.
 The slow car ferry takes around 3.5 hours but costs less (from $6 vs $10).
 Most visitors prefer the speed ferry.
-Ferries depart from Rassada Pier in Phuket Town, not from Patong Beach, budget 30-45 minutes travel time from central Phuket hotels.
+Ferries depart from Rassada Pier in Phuket Town, not from Patong Beach, so budget 30 to 45 minutes travel time from central Phuket hotels.

 Are there ferries between Koh Samui and Koh Tao?